-Until, “in a single moment, I became disconnected by my social peers and professional… the loss was profound,” Roth says, describing receiving the diagnosis.
+Until, “in a single moment, I became disconnected by my social peers and professional… the loss was profound,” John says, describing receiving the diagnosis.

 John was setting the agenda for the crowd of academics and aged care professionals from the point of view of the person living with dementia.

 He spoke fluently and steadily, the only hint of cognitive impairment was in a small gesture as he and Cathy approached the stage.
 Cathy gently touched the lectern, as if to prompt Roth toward it, and then stood aside, looking on, unconcerned and lovingly.

 John had always been a high achiever in life, and for high achievers the feeling of loss of their old selves to dementia can be severe, Cathy says.

 It was difficult to broach the subject with him, she told Aged Care Insite, and initially she “played it a little bit by ear” while consulting with the family GP.
 All the while John was getting by, scaling down his work commitments and offsetting his memory loss by “by taking copious notes”.